justiceotuya/justiceotuya/README.md

-### Hi there 👋
-### Welcome 👋
+### Hi there, Welcome 👋

 #### Software Engineer.

 I am Justice Otuya.
 I am a Software engineer.
 I am always open to collaborating on projects and innovative/disruptive ideas.
-You will either find me coding or looking for the next cross cultural exchange opportuinity on a budget.

-- 🔭 I’m currently working on [building an easy tool for all your online course needs](https://cline.app)
+- 🔭 I’m currently working on [building Clarion](https://app.withclarion.com/)

 📫 How to reach me: